-CMU students have the opportunity during the week before fall classes begin to get a jump start on their college experience by taking an ESP or MVP course.
-Early Start Program (ESP) students take a course (also known as UNIV 101) focused on study skills, time management, and university resources available to enhance their success.
-The Maverick Provisional Program offers a similar experience (the MVP course/UNIV 100) for students who were admitted to CMU with a credential profile slightly below our typical standards.
-UNIV 100 is a 1-credit course while UNIV 101 counts for 2 credits.
+CMU students have the opportunity during the week before fall classes begin to get a jump start on their college experience by taking an Early Start Program course.
+The Early Start Program students take a course (also known as UNIV 101) focused on study skills, time management, and university resources available to enhance their success.